Niki's West Review

-Since 1957, next to the Birmingham farmers market, Niki’s West has run a cafeteria line that is less a restaurant than a regional institution with a serving spoon — dozens of fresh vegetable sides, fried snapper, and a lunch rush where lawyers, construction crews, and off-duty cops all shuffle the same steam-table line.
-The vegetables are the move; the produce comes from the market next door and the “three vegetable plate” is a legitimate meal.
+Non-negotiable: Niki’s West has run a cafeteria line next to the Birmingham farmers market since 1957 — dozens of fresh vegetable sides, fried snapper, and a lunch rush where lawyers, construction crews, and off-duty cops all shuffle the same steam-table line.
+It’s the truest cross-section of the city you’ll ever stand in.
+And it’s still very much open in 2026.

 | Cost | ~$12–18 |